 Residents Maintain Autonomy

-This tells you the percentage of patients that required more assistance with activities of daily living over time.
+This is the percent of patients that required increased assistance with activities of daily living over time.
 Higher levels of needing for assistance with activities of daily living could indicate the erosion of a resident's medical condition.

 Ability to Keep Residents Mobile

 In Heritage House Nursing and Rehabilitation, 16.36% Percentage of Residents

 This indicates the percentage of patients who were able to retain mobility over time.
 Preserving mobility can be a good sign for residents' health.

 In Heritage House Nursing and Rehabilitation, 1.67 Hospitalizations per 1,000 resident days